Extract Audio from a DVD: 3 Direct Methods and 2 Workarounds

-Why Extract Audio from DVDs?
+Why Extract Audio from a DVD?

 - Portability: Extracted audio can be transferred to portable devices like smartphones or tablets.